-Manufacturing is operated by its subsidiaries, CME Edaran Sdn Bhd and CME Technologies Sdn Bhd, which remain the core business of the Group and has accounted for 49.12% or RM2.04 million of the Group's total revenue (FY 2020: 88.4% or RM25.8 million).
-The revenue has decreased mainly due to the COVID-19 outbreak and stiff competition.
+Manufacturing is operated by its subsidiaries, CME Edaran Sdn Bhd and CME Technologies Sdn Bhd, which remain the core business of the Group and has accounted for 76% or RM12.19 million of the Group's total revenue (FY 2021: 49% or RM2.04 million).
+The revenue has increased mainly due to completion of projects.

-Manufacturing segment recorded a loss before tax of RM1.34 million as compared to a profit before tax of RM2.3 million for FY 2020.
+Manufacturing segment recorded a lower loss before tax of RM0.50 million as compared to RM1.34 million for FY 2021.